github/codeql/docs/language/learn-ql/java/codeql-library-for-java.rst

    where not exists(c.getAReference())
    select c

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/7261739919657747703/>`__.
 The LGTM.com demo projects all appear to have many methods that are not called directly, but this is unlikely to be the whole story.
-To explore this area further, see ":doc:`Navigating the call graph <call-graph>`."
+To explore this area further, see ":doc:`Navigating the call graph <navigating-the-call-graph>`."

-For more information about callables and calls, see the :doc:`article on the call graph <call-graph>`.
+For more information about callables and calls, see the :doc:`article on the call graph <navigating-the-call-graph>`.

 Further reading
 ---------------